raffitch/flowmeter/README.md

 ```

 After uploading the sketch, run `python3 flowmeter.py` as usual.
 The web interface will display the live weight and you can set a weight target to stop the run automatically.

+Weight readings are sent every 200 ms with a 4‑sample moving average.
+If the
+system reacts too slowly or is too noisy, adjust `INTERVAL_MS` and `SOFT_AVG`
+in `Flowmeter.ino`.